neyocloud/three-tier-devsecops-main/README.md

 Stopping the Environment: To stop all containers, you can either stop them individually (docker stop <container>) or if you used Docker Compose, use docker-compose down.
 Since we ran containers individually, you’ll have to stop each or simply close Docker if you’re using Docker Desktop.
 Remember that the named volumes (like jenkins_home) and any data inside containers (like MongoDB data if not on a volume) will persist unless you remove them.

 Cleaning Up: If you want to remove everything, stop and remove the containers (docker rm -f jenkins frontend backend mongodb prometheus nodeexporter grafana).
 Also remove any named volumes if you want a fresh start (docker volume rm jenkins_home will wipe Jenkins data, and if you created a volume for MongoDB data, remove that too).
-Be careful with removing volumes as you will lose data (e.g., Jenkins configurations or database records).
+Be careful with removing volumes as you will lose data e.g., Jenkins configurations or database records.
 For a quick rebuild of the environment, it might be easier to keep volumes and just restart containers when needed.

 By following these steps, you have a mini-production environment on your local machine.
 You can develop your application, commit code, and watch Jenkins automatically build/test/deploy it.
 You can then observe the app’s behavior and performance via Grafana dashboards.
-This setup not only demonstrates DevSecOps principles (CI/CD, integrated security scanning, infrastructure as code), but also is a great sandbox for learning and improving the pipeline and monitoring before applying similar techniques to a cloud or production environment.
+This setup not only demonstrates DevSecOps principles CI/CD, integrated security scanning, infrastructure as code, but also is a great sandbox for learning and improving the pipeline and monitoring before applying similar techniques to a cloud or production environment.